Let's get to the basics, shall we?

 Well, Selenium is not a good fit for neither cross-system testing nor for emulating a user’s real world experience.

 How does Selenium work?

 and HTML at the time looked like this:

-Compare with the modern version of similar part of Amazon's page:
+Let's compare this with the modern version of similar part of Amazon's page:

-table now are 10+ levels of nested
+table, there are now 10+ levels of nested

 Basically, the current way of working with the page has the following issues: